 If you would like to contact an immigration attorney about your specific situation and concerns, visit the American Immigration Lawyers Association website for information on how to select an immigration attorney and a list of immigration attorneys.

-Get Updates on Changes to the Immigration System
+Receive Updates on Changes to the Immigration System

 If you would like to receive updates on changes to the U.S. immigration system that could affect UO's global employees, please subscribe to the Immigration Update email list.

-HR periodically communicates directly with with departments and international employees and maintains an archive of its communications: HR Message Archive
+HR periodically communicates directly with departments and international employees and maintains an archive of its communications: HR Message Archive

 How are immigration laws changed?